azri-cs/list-management-system/README.md

 # List Management System

 An open-source list management system built using TALL stack.
+A list is a collection of items with categorization using tag(s).
+User will be able to copy all the items in a list for quick-response and one source of truth when using Whatsapp as medium.
+User also will be able to use this as source of truth instead of scattered information inside documents.

+## Use-cases
+1. Initial profiling for job/house/room hunting via Whatsapp.
+2. Single source of truth.

 ## Features

-### Admin Features
-- Manage Lists
-- Manage Users
-- Manage Roles
-- Manage Permissions

 ### User Features
 - Manage Personal Profile
 - Manage Personal Lists
+- Manage Personal Tags
+- Manage Personal Items

 ## Requirements